nrfconnect/sdk-nrf/samples/crypto/ecdh/README.rst

 Testing
 =======

-After programming the sample to your development kit, test it by performing the following steps:
+After programming the sample to your development kit, complete the following steps to test it:

 1. |connect_terminal|
 #.
 Compile and program the application.